sgammon/sgammon/README.md

 - [Redisson](https://redisson.org): I added support for [`io_uring`](https://github.com/netty/netty-incubator-transport-io_uring) (thanks to Netty it was only a few lines)

 - [Buildkite](https://buildkite.com): I added the emojis for [Buf, Gitpod, Copybara and Cloudflare](https://github.com/buildkite/emojis/pulls?q=author%3Asgammon)

+- [BigchainDB](https://github.com/bigchaindb/bigchaindb): I contributed a bunch of fixes to [`TRANSACTION` operations in the Java driver](https://github.com/bigchaindb/java-bigchaindb-driver/pulls?q=is%3Apr+is%3Aclosed+author%3Asgammon)

 #### Lost to the sands of time